xamarinhq/test-cloud-uploader/ReadMe.md

 3. AppHub.Cli

-   The actual `app` executable that works as a driver for command-line interface.
+   The actual `xtc` executable that works as a driver for command-line interface.

 4. AppHub.TestCloud